Diamond Naturals Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the peas, pea protein, flax and chia seeds, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the peas, flaxseed, chia seed and quinoa in this recipe, and the garbanzo beans, pea or potato proteins in other recipes, this looks like the profile of a kibble containing a moderate amount of meat.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.